yhfudev/bash-mrnative/README.md

-After run the script runall.sh, all of sub-folders, such as proj-base-prof-high2low, will contains the data files mixed with NS2 TCL scripts and ploted figures.
+After run the script runall.sh, all of sub-folders in mapreduce-results/dataconf, such as verifyd30_tcp_DRR_1, will contains the data files mixed with NS2 TCL scripts and ploted figures.
-For example, the folder proj-base-prof-high2low/baseh2l_has_DRR_1/ will contains all of the TCL scripts and output data in it;
+For example, the folder mapreduce-results/dataconf/verifyd30_tcp_DRR_1/ will contains all of the TCL scripts and output data in it;
-The folder name baseh2l_has_DRR_1 means the prefix "baseh2l", and use HAS("has") as application, using down-stream scheduler DRR, and with 1 HAS(TCP) flow.
+The folder name verifyd30_tcp_DRR_1 means the prefix "verifyd30", and use FTP("tcp") as application, using down-stream scheduler DRR, and with 1 FTP flow.
 If you want re-run the test, you may try:

-    cd proj-base-prof-high2low/baseh2l_has_DRR_1/
+    cd mapreduce-results/dataconf/verifyd30_tcp_DRR_1
-    ../../../../ns main.tcl 1
+    ns main.tcl 1

+To run this software in Hadoop environment, you need pack two tar files, the ns2 binary and this folder.
+You can tar this folder by:
+    ./autogen.sh
+    configure
+    make dist-gzip